 Important note: The OSBEELS does not represent the complainant or respondent.
 Rather, the OSBEELS represents the public welfare as a whole.

 Filing a Complaint

-It is the complainant's responsibility to provide a completed Complaint Form
+It is the complainant's responsibility to file a complaint online

-with supporting evidence to OSBEELS.
+with supporting evidence.
 Complainants may not withdraw their complaint once it is received by OSBEELS.
 Any information submitted is subject to disclosure under Oregon’s Public Records Law.
 If you have any questions, please contact our office directly at 503-362-2666.

 OSBEELS accepts anonymous complaints.
 However, circumstances arise when the anonymity of the complainant makes it difficult to proceed to an investigation.
 For example, if insufficient evidence is provided, there may not be support for allegations against the respondent to result in a penalty or sanction.
 Therefore, if filing an anonymous complaint, it is important for you to provide clear and specific information in relation to the alleged violation(s) of the respondent.